cwi-dis/iotsa/readme.md

 # iotsa - Internet of Things server architecture

-This library contains a framework to easily create esp8266-based web servers.
+This library contains a framework to easily create esp8266-based web servers that can interface to all sorts of sensors and actuators.
 At the moment the servers can be partially REST-compatible, more support for this will be added later.

 PCB design for a small board with an ESP-12 and room for additional hardware is included, see below.